FMIA: Rodgers gets serious with Jets and more from Peter King's training camp tour

 6. I think happy trails are in order for the distinctive Norm Hitzges, who retired in June after 48 years on sports radio in Dallas.
 That’s a lifetime of Jerry Jones rants.
 As important as his talk shows, Hitzges, of The Ticket sports radio, has had a fundraiser each December, the Whataburger Normathon, that over two decades has raised more than $8 million for the Austin Street Center for the Homeless in Dallas.
 Hitzges, 78, has left footprints for so many in radio to follow—but what makes his legacy special is his enduring care for people struggling in life.
 Kudos on a professional life so well-lived to Hitzges.

 7. I think I’ve got my quibbles with the “Quarterback” series on Netflix: Marcus Mariota added very little; nice guy, just not interesting and not a very good player.
 Too many talking heads getting airtime … It’s plodding at times, and probably could have been five tight shows instead of eight … Nothing against people who make their living talking about the NFL, but this series should have been all inside the lives of the three quarterbacks … But overall I liked it a lot, learned from it, and am glad it’ll be back for a second year.
 Pluses: Kirk Cousins provided some terrific moments, including mooning deep into the night about an overthrow against Detroit, moaning with injuries in games and meeting with the team psychologist.
 Really good … Patrick Mahomes F-bombing Andy Reid for taking him out when injured in the playoffs was classic Mahomes, as was some eye-rolling weariness about the demands on a franchise quarterback.
-I hold out hope for the next season to be even more inside—starting with the calf injury to 2023 series participant Joe Burrow.
+I hold out hope for the next season to be even more inside.
 I asked the three directors of the individual quarterbacks for thoughts on what being embedded with the quarterbacks last season was like.

 Tim Rumpff (Cousins)